mcbookshelf/bookshelf/modules/bs.view/README.md

 ## 👀 Bookshelf View

-Execute commands based on what an entity sees.
+Execute commands based on where entities look in Minecraft.
+Detect aimed blocks, entities, and more.

 > *"Vision is the act of seeing things as they could be, not as they are."*
 >